Cron’s grand slam lifts Rockies over Brewers 7-3

 DENVER (AP) — Germán Márquez allowed one hit over six scoreless innings, C.J.
 Cron ignited a five-run first with a grand slam and the Colorado Rockies beat the Milwaukee Brewers 7-3 on Thursday night for their fourth consecutive victory.

 Garrett Hampson followed Cron’s slam with a homer, and Raimel Tapia extended his hitting streak to a career-best 14 games with an RBI single in the sixth.
+“It’s been a great four games,” Cron said.
+“Coming off that (1-5) road trip we needed to come back here strong.
+There’s something about this ballpark that we feel super comfortable in and it’s nice to see the offense roll with everybody contributing.
+We’re scoring a lot of runs and our pitchers are doing a great job.”

 Milwaukee committed four errors, one of which led to an unearned run in the sixth, and lost its fourth in a row.